This Creamy Chicken Pot Pie Soup is made without canned soup from scratch using simple ingredients I bet you already have in your pantry!

 Instructions

 - Preheat oven to 400 degrees F. Season chicken with salt and pepper.
-Heat oil in a large Dutch oven over medium-high heat.
+Heat oil in a large Dutch oven [paid link] over medium-high heat.
 Add chicken and saute until cooked through.
 Remove chicken from the pan and set aside.

 - Add the garlic and saute for another minute.
 Then sprinkle the flour over the onions and garlic, stir until consistency of peanut butter, but do not brown like a roux — you want it to remain a light golden color.